theseanything/civilservicelgbt.github.io/_posts/2020-02-17-leaders-of-networks-forum-readout.md

 ## AOB
 The network is looking to provide more focused support for allies.
 Therefore, we are interested to hear from departmental networks about their thoughts and ideas on how we can work towards this goal.
 We will also be bringing back Allies Week in the coming months with more details to follow soon.

+> The Leaders of Networks Forum is open to anyone who helps to lead a Civil Service LGBT+ staff network, it exists to share news of what the Civil Service LGBT+ Network is doing and to give departmental LGBT+ network leaders a space to share experiences, frustrations, resources, ideas and solutions.